-What Is Eclectic Therapy and Why Is It Helpful?
+What is Eclectic Therapy and Why is it Helpful?

-What is Eclectic Therapy?
+What is eclectic psychotherapy?

 Emphasis is placed on the therapeutic relationship under an eclectic approach, whereby the practitioner gets to know the patient and decides what aspects of different therapies will best suit the patient and help them facilitate understanding of self and situations.

-How is Eclectic Therapy helpful?
+How is eclectic therapy helpful?

 Tailored approach